Fertile days are the days a woman is most likely to get pregnant.

 When trying to become pregnant, many couples plan intercourse between days 11 to 14 of the woman's 28-day cycle.
 This is when ovulation occurs.

-However, it is hard to know exactly when ovulation will happen.
+It is hard to know exactly when ovulation will happen.
 Health care providers recommend that couples who are trying to have a baby have sex between days 7 and 20 of a woman's menstrual cycle.
+Day 1 is the first day of menstrual bleeding.
 In order to become pregnant, having sex every other day or every third day works just as well as having sex every day.

-- Sperm can live inside a woman's body for 3 to 5 days.
+- Sperm can live inside a woman's body for less than 5 days.

-- However, a released egg only lives for 4 to 12 hours.
+- A released egg lives for less than 24 hours.

 - The highest pregnancy rates have been reported when the egg and sperm join together within 4 to 6 hours of ovulation.